bpowers/go-agent/README.md

 2. Marks old records as "dead" (kept for history but not sent to LLM)
 3. Creates a summary record to maintain conversation continuity

+This is directly inspired by https://github.com/tqbf/contextwindow , as is the sqlite based persistence.
+The implementation in go-agent is not yet good, but it exists.

 ## Examples

 See the `examples/agent-cli` directory for a complete command-line chat application that demonstrates: